Witiko/doctoral-thesis/main.md

 visualization ignored math and modeled only text.

 In 2020, a Math StackExchange dataset was released for the ARQMath-1 lab.
-On the *answer retrieval* math information retrieval task of ARQMath-1, we showed that our *MIRMU-SCM* system[^44] was more accurate than any other individual information retrieval system from our MIRMU team.
+On the *find answers* task of ARQMath-1, we showed that our *MIRMU-SCM* system[^44] was more accurate than any other individual information retrieval system from our MIRMU team.
 Additionally, *MIRMU-SCM* modeled both text and math.
 However, no interactive visualization for exploring the Math StackExchange dataset using the *MIRMU-SCM* system had been created.

  [^44]: See Section \vref{sec:joint-token-embeddings-of-text-and-math}
         for a discussion of the *MIRMU-SCM* systems and its accuracy.